The 77 Best Gifts for Dads That He’ll Actually Use (And Won’t Abandon in the Garage)

 Whether we’re talking classic fries, fried chicken or even fried Oreos, your father is all over it.
 And with his very own air fryer, the possibilities are endless.
 He’ll have a blast whipping up (and promptly eating) everything from air-fried bacon to potato chips.

 For the dad who takes his TV time very seriously

-Roku’s newest streaming device boasts a fast, easy-to-use interface, Dolby Audio sound quality and a razor sharp image display.
+This impressive streaming device from Roku boasts a fast, easy-to-use interface, Dolby Audio sound quality and a razor sharp image display.
 Plus, he can connect it to his Amazon Echo or Google home and surf the channels using just his voice, in case he happens to lose the remote again.